kik369/docker-web-interface/PLAN.md

 3. **API Request Logging**: Every HTTP request was being logged twice (start and end) with detailed information.

-By addressing these key areas, we should see a significant reduction in log volume while maintaining important diagnostic information.
+By addressing these key areas, we've seen a significant reduction in log volume while maintaining important diagnostic information.
+The application now primarily logs:

+-   Significant container state changes (created, running, stopped, deleted)
+-   Slow or important API requests
+-   Errors and warnings
+-   Summary information instead of per-line details

+This approach provides a better signal-to-noise ratio in the logs, making it easier to identify and troubleshoot issues.

 ## Challenges and Solutions